itijyou/ademxapp/README.md

 * Recent updates
     + Model A1 for ADE20K trained using the *train* set with testing code
-    + Segmentation results with multi-scale testing on VOC
+    + Segmentation results with multi-scale testing on VOC and Cityscapes

 * Initial commit
     + Model A and Model A1 for ILSVRC with testing code